0xc0dec/demos/README.md

 All demos are intended to run on Windows and were not tested on other systems.

+Check also https://github.com/0xc0dec/demo-rs - an alternative experiment in Rust.

 # Building and running
 * Install Vulkan SDK.
 Make sure the VULKAN_SDK environment variable is set.
 * `cd build`.